darkquasar/book.threathunterz.com/dabook/docs/incident-response/chapter-01/ir13-complexity-risk-and-decision-making.md

 [^ComplexComplicated]: "Among the theories informing this trend were: the work of Holland (1992) on a 'genetic algorithm' (an attempt to model the phenomena of variation, combination and selection underlying most processes of evolution and adaptation); the research of Kaufmann (1993) on 'Boolean networks' (grounded in the study of properties related to networks of genes or chemical reactions in an evolutionary perspective informed by self-organisation); the research of Bak (Bak & Chen, 1991) on 'self-organized criticality' (aiming to describe the evolution of physical or living phenomena toward a 'critical edge' located between stability and chaos); and the work of Wolfram (2001) on 'cellular automata' (using mathematical models and computer simulations to describe evolution of chaotic phenomena)".
 [^the-paradox-of-choice]: although some might point out that simplifying complex systems is not always easy, we live in a society where the abundance of choice is the norm.
 Decision stagnation it's a *real consequence* of poorly managed decision making.
 We can see some of this in the [paradox of choice](https://en.wikipedia.org/wiki/The_Paradox_of_Choice)/
 [^SimplicityIsOverrated]: there has been some criticism for the imperative that we should pursue simplicity.
 Ref. [simplicity is overrated](https://jnd.org/simplicity_is_highly_overrated/)
+[^HerbertSimonRat]: SIMON, Herbert A. (1957) _Models of Man, Social and Rational: Mathematical Essays on Rational Human Behavior in a Social Setting_, New York: John Wiley and Sons.
+[^HerbertSimonRat2]: Barros, GustavoHerbert A. Simon and the concept of rationality: boundaries and procedures.
+Brazilian Journal of Political Economy [online].
+2010, v.
+30, n.
+3 [Accessed 2 June 2021] , pp. 455-472.
+Available from: <https://doi.org/10.1590/S0101-31572010000300006>.
+Epub 06 Dec 2010.
+ISSN 1809-4538. https://doi.org/10.1590/S0101-31572010000300006.
+[^HerbertSimonRat3]: SIMON, Herbert A. (1997) _An Empirically Based Microeconomics_, Cambridge, UK: Cambridge University Press.